Manojkumar-Siva/EX-2-Data-Manipulation-Language-DML-and-Data-Control-Language-DCL-Commands/Ex2.md

 ![Alt text](image-13.png)

 ## Result:
-Thus, a manager database to execute DML queries using SQL is executed successfully.
+Thus,a manager database to execute DML queries using SQL is executed successfully.